mgcruz024/fred-gdp/README.md

 ## Notes
 Personal API key omitted in code.

-Retrieve a personal key from https://fred.stlouisfed.org/ to perform GDP forecasts with this model.
+Please retrieve a personal key from https://fred.stlouisfed.org/ to perform GDP forecasts with this model.